softwaremill/sttp/docs/requests/websockets.rst

 Low-level and high-level websocket handlers
 -------------------------------------------

 Each backend which supports websockets, does so through a backend-specific websocket handler.
-Depending on the backend, this can be an implementation of a "low-level" Java listener interface (as in :ref:`async-http-client <asynchttpclient>`, :ref:`OkHttp <okhttp_backend>` and :ref:`HttpClient <httpclient>`), a Scala stream (as in :ref:`akka-http <akkahttp>`), or some other other approach.
+Depending on the backend, this can be an implementation of a "low-level" Java listener interface (as in :ref:`async-http-client <asynchttpclient>`, :ref:`OkHttp <okhttp_backend>` and :ref:`HttpClient <httpclient>`), a Scala stream (as in :ref:`akka-http <akkahttp>` and :ref:`fs2 <asynchttpclient>`), or some other other approach.

 Additionally, some backends, on top of the "low-level" Java listeners also offer a higher-level, more "functional" approach to websockets.
 This is done by passing a specific handler instance when opening the websocket; refer to the documentation of individual backends for details.